OBS Studio

-OBS Studio (also Open Broadcaster Software or OBS, for short) is a free, open-source, and cross-platform screencasting and streaming app.
+OBS Studio (also Open Broadcaster Software or OBS, for short) is a free and open-source, cross-platform screencasting and live streaming software application.
 It is available for Windows, macOS, Linux distributions, and BSD.
-The OBS Project raises funds on the platforms Open Collective and Patreon.
+The OBS Project raises funds on Open Collective and Patreon.

 Overview

-OBS Studio is a free and open-source app for screencasting and live streaming.
-Written in C/C++ and built with Qt, OBS Studio provides real-time capture, scene composition, recording, encoding, and broadcasting via Real Time Messaging Protocol (RTMP), HLS, SRT or RIST.
+OBS Studio is a free and open-source application for screencasting and live streaming.
+Written in C/C++ and built with Qt, OBS Studio provides real-time capture, scene composition, recording, encoding, and broadcasting via Real-Time Messaging Protocol (RTMP), HLS, SRT, RIST or WebRTC.
 It can stream videos to any RTMP-supporting destination, including YouTube, Twitch, Instagram and Facebook.

-For video encoding, OBS Studio can use the x264 transcoder, Intel Quick Sync Video, Nvidia NVENC and the AMD Video Coding Engine to encode video streams into the H.264/MPEG-4 AVC or H.265/HEVC formats.
-It can encode multiple tracks of audio in the AAC format.
+For video encoding, OBS Studio can use the x264, AOM-AV1, SVT-AV1 transcoder, Intel Quick Sync Video, Nvidia NVENC, AMD Video Coding Engine and VAAPI to encode video streams into the H.264/MPEG-4 AVC or H.265/HEVC formats.
+It can encode multiple tracks of audio in AAC and Opus format.
 More experienced users can choose any codecs and containers available in libavcodec and libavformat, or output the stream to a custom FFmpeg URL.

 OBS Studio also supports plug-ins to extend its functionality.

 User interface

 The main user interface is organized into five sections: scenes, sources, audio mixer, transitions, and controls.
 Scenes are groups of sources like live and recorded video, text and audio.
 The mixer panel lets the user mute the audio, and adjust the volume through virtual faders, and apply effects by pressing the cogwheel next to the mute button.
 The control panel has options for starting/stopping a stream or recording, a button to transform OBS to a more professional Studio Mode (see below), a button for opening the settings menu and a button to exit the program.
 The upper section has a live video preview, used to monitor and edit the current scene.
 The user interface can be switched to a variety of themes, including both dark and light themes, depending on what the user prefers.
+The layout of the interface can further be customized by undocking or adjusting the size and location of each panel.

 When in Studio Mode, there are two canvas preview windows, the left one for modifying and preview of non-active scenes, while the right window is for preview of the live scene ("Preview" and "Program" respectively).
 In the middle there is a secondary transition button, allowing for transitioning to the non-active scene in the left window using user-defined "quick transitions".